CaptainSwag101/LazyShell/readme.txt

 them in the editors using either its drop down list or immediately with its numeric up/down.

+"isometric"
+The pseudo 3-D orientation of Super Mario RPG.
+Other games like Final Fantasy Tactics and Tactics Ogre are isometrically oriented.
+Something is called "isometric" when, instead of being in a flat gridplane, it is shaped like a diamond and arranged at an angle.
+Nevertheless Mario RPG's levels are drawn with square 16x16 tiles and not diamond-shaped tiles, whereas the solidity tiles are.

 "layer"
 SMRPG uses five layers: L1, L2, L3, NPCs, BG.
 By default, NPCs appear on top of all other layers (excluding priority 1 tiles).
 After